 Engines

-Depending on the modification, the Airbus A380 can be equipped with Rolls-Royce Trent 900 or Engine Alliance GP7200 turbojet engines.
+Depending on the modification, the Airbus A380 airliner can be equipped with Trent 900 family turbojet engines manufactured by Rolls-Royce or GP7200 developed by Engine Alliance.

-The GP7200 powerplant is a collection of components developed by several of the largest engine manufacturers.
-Both types of engines meet modern noise requirements for takeoff and landing.
+The GP7200 powerplant is a collection of components developed by several major engine manufacturers.
+Both types of engines meet modern noise requirements during takeoff and landing.

 ParameterTrent 900GP7200

-Combustion chamber typeSingleSingle room with a reduced level of emission of harmful substances
+Combustion chamber typeSingleSingle with reduced emissions of harmful substances

 Length, mm5478 4920